Discover the Main bike trail with bike and boat

 Parking in Bamberg:

-In Bamberg, we recommend parking your car in the public underground car park Zentrum Nord (Georgendamm), the cost is around €15 per day.
+In Bamberg, we recommend parking your car in the public underground car park Zentrum Nord (Georgendamm), the cost is around €15 per day (as of 2022).
 From here you can reach the landing stage in a few minutes on foot.

 Parking in Aschaffenburg:

-In Aschaffenburg, we recommend parking your car in the public car park Luitpoldstraße , the cost is around €10 per day.
+In Aschaffenburg, we recommend parking your car in the public car park Luitpoldstraße , the cost is around €10 per day (as of 2022).
 From here you can reach the landing stage in a few minutes on foot.

 Embarkation on the MS Allure in Bamberg and Aschaffenburg takes place at 4:00 p.m.